uzbl/uzbl/README.md

         webpage.
 The context is cleared on each page load.
 * `spawn <COMMAND> [ARGUMENT...]` (WILL CHANGE)
   - Spawn a command on the system with the given arguments.
 This ignore the stdout of the command.
 Will become `spawn async` in the future.
+The first argument command may use the following format to support fallback
+    directories:

+        dir1:dir2:dir3:subpath

+    This will try `@{dir1}@{subpath}` followed by @{dir2}@{subpath}` and so on.
+    The first file which exists is used.
+If none of them exist, it is used as the command verbatim and the `PATH` environment variable is used.
 * `spawn_sync <COMMAND> [ARGUMENT...]` (DEPRECATED)
   - Spawn a command on the system synchronously with the given arguments and return its stdout.
 Will become `spawn async` in the future.